Andre-Codes/bereans_blog/_posts/2025-12-05-the-theocratic-kingdom-introduction.md

 <div class="peters-quote">
 “For many centuries, under the interpretation given by men who have, probably unconsciously, largely imbibed the spirit of the Alexandrian school, the kingdom has been made to mean a variety of things at the option of the writer.
 Modern authors, with but few exceptions, instead of discarding this looseness, seem to revel in it, making the kingdom to denote almost everything that fancy connects with religion… or even with humanity.”
+<br>— <em>Prop.
+3, intro</em>
 </div>

 The result is a view of the Kingdom that is symbolic, flexible, and endlessly adjustable, rather than the concrete, covenantal reality Scripture presents.

 This blog aims to challenge that approach.

-Starting with his introduction in this post, throughout this blog we will work through the arguments of George N. H. Peters’ *The Theocratic Kingdom*, one of the most exhaustive and honest attempts to trace the Kingdom through the covenants, the prophets, Christ’s own preaching, and the expectation of the early Church.
+Throughout this blog we will work through the arguments of George N. H. Peters’ *The Theocratic Kingdom*, one of the most exhaustive and honest attempts to trace the Kingdom through the covenants, the prophets, Christ’s own preaching, and the expectation of the early Church.
 Peters believed, and stresses throughout his introduction, that <span class="kingdom-gold">truth is not advanced by elevating modern theories or by shunning the older, heavier labor of past students of Scripture.</span>

 He criticizes the tendency of his day (and ours) to dismiss earlier testimonies while applauding ear-tickling ideas, a habit he calls spiritually and intellectually unhealthy.
 He insists that the modern confidence in “progression of truth” often disguises an unwillingness to listen to Scripture or to the voices of the earliest believers.